-With tech skills in high demand and tons of resources to learn online - now is a great time to start learning to code!
+With tech skills in high demand and tons of resources available, now is a great time to start learning to code online!
 However, with so many websites to choose from, not to mention other distractions online, we don’t blame you for getting lost and losing your focus.

 What are the main pitfalls and how can you avoid them?
 CareerFoundry web development student Alex shares his top tips for success.